 Payment Depot generally markets itself to traditional retailers and restaurants.
 The company does not offer high risk merchant accounts.

 Additionally, if you're looking to integrate your credit card processing with QuickBooks, Payment Depot will not be the right fit.

 Payment Depot prefers not to handle "specialty" processing scenarios.
 If you need processing for a business that fits the criteria above, CardFellow can help you locate a good fit at great pricing.

 Payment Depot charges using membership and per-transaction fees on top of interchange costs, and that's how they quote through CardFellow.
 There is no percentage markup when processing with Payment Depot.
 In the CardFellow marketplace, you'll still see Payment Depot's quote broken down so you can easily view all the rates and fees and won't be hit with hidden expenses.

-Payment Depot's website lists the following plans:
+As of our most recent update, Payment Depot's website lists the following plans: